chantastic/sites/chan.dev/src/content/posts/the-art-of-the-good-life.md

 ---
-title: "The Art of the Good Life: 52 Surprising Shortcuts to Happiness, Wealth, and Success"
+title: 'The Art of the Good Life: 52 Surprising Shortcuts to Happiness, Wealth, and Success'
-tags: ["book report"]
+tags: ['book report']
 dateCreated: 2020-10-22
 ---

 ## 1 Mental Accounting

 How to Turn a Loss into a Win

 Related post: [Chan Spot](/chan-spot)